-The construction of this technological solution may, in the worst case, present amenity effects for local communities; in the worst case, the existing 220 kV line would be dismantled and removed including tower foundations; this could create noise and dust impacts and a number of different impacts associated with construction traffic.
-In addition, to maintain supply during the up-voltage, it is likely that a temporary OHL would be constructed, in rolling sections along the route, to minimise the outages required for the up-voltage works.
+The uprating of the existing 220 kV OHL (not including the Woodland Turn- in which is discussed below) may, in the worst case, present amenity effects for local communities.
+In the worst case, the existing 220 kV line would be dismantled and removed including tower foundations; this could create noise and dust impacts and a number of different impacts associated with construction traffic.
+In addition, to maintain supply during the Up-voltage, it is likely that a temporary OHL would be constructed, in rolling sections along the route, to minimise the outages required for the Up-voltage works.
 This would present additional visual impacts during the construction phase and disruption during the installation and dismantling of the temporary line.